 There are also a few other situations where a permit may not be required.

-Obtaining a New Water Rights Permit
+How To Obtain a New Water Rights Permit?

 A person or entity desiring to appropriate surface water (i.e., state water) or to begin construction of any project designed for the storage, taking, or diversion of state water must first obtain a water right permit before doing so.
 Permit applications for permanent and temporary water right appropriations are available to potential applicants through the Texas Commission on Environmental Quality (TCEQ).